peterdconradie/plexdash/README.md

 - If cross-origin issues occur, ensure the Plex server allows connections from your browser.

 ## Issues
-- The progress bar can be janky, plex doesn't reliably provide the information and it won't worked when paused.
+- The progress bar can be janky, plex doesn't reliably provide the information and it won't work when paused.
 Refreshing should bring you to more or less the right place.

 ## License